Best password manager | CNN Underscored

 You have full control over how complex the password is in terms of length and amount of numbers and symbols, or you can pick a memorable password that strings together a series of words.

-For online accounts that use two-factor authentication (2FA), which adds an extra layer of protection by requiring your username, password and then a randomly generated code typically delivered via text or mobile app (you really should turn this on for all accounts that allow it), 1Password will store your one-time passwords, and autofill them in the proper text field when available.
+For online accounts that use two-factor authentication (2FA), which adds an extra layer of protection by requiring your username, password and then a randomly generated code typically delivered via text or mobile app (you really should turn this on for all accounts that allow it), 1Password will store your one-time passwords and autofill them in the proper text field when available.
 With the exception of Keeper, we found competing services either required us to download a secondary app or didn’t support 2FA codes at all.

 The process for telling 1Password to fill in your credentials depends on which platform you’re using.
-For example, on a Mac the keyboard shortcut of the Command and “” key will open the app.
+For example, on a Mac, the keyboard shortcut of the Command and “” key will open the app.
 On Windows, it’s the Control and “” key.

-On iOS, you can use the system-wide auto-fill feature that displays your login as a shortcut just above your keyboard.
+On iOS, you can use the systemwide autofill feature that displays your login as a shortcut just above your keyboard.
 Depending on the version of Android you’re using, 1Password either shows up at the top of the keyboard or you have to trigger it with a long-press in the text field, then selecting Autofill.

-1Password can be opened from anywhere within each platform, be it apps or in any browser, and will automatically fill in your user name, password, and if you have your 2FA code added, it will either copy it to the clipboard for you to manually paste when prompted, or it will autofill it for you, as well.
+1Password can be opened from anywhere within each platform, be it apps or in any browser, and will automatically fill in your username and password and, if you have your 2FA code added, it will either copy it to the clipboard for you to manually paste when prompted or it will autofill it for you as well.

 The process is especially smooth on iOS and Android where 1Password uses fingerprint or facial recognition to unlock itself and fill in your details, with minimal effort on your part.